 Janteyl Johnson, who was 15 and pregnant when she vanished on Feb.
 3, 2010, would be 23 by now; her baby would be almost 8.
 What happened to them remains a mystery.
 There are still no named suspects and no arrests in connection with Janteyl's disappearance.
 It's as if this young girl fell off the face of the earth never to be seen or heard from again.

-Although Janteyl did have a history of running away, it's clear—based on all the information we've gathered over the years— that if Janteyl did leave on her own, it wasn't with the intention of never coming back to her family.
+Although Janteyl did have a history of running away, it's clear—based on all the information we've gathered over the years— that if Janteyl left on her own, it wasn't with the intention of never coming back to her family.
 It makes no sense.
 It's absurd to think that a 15-year-old pregnant teen could pull that off, on her own, for this long.

 This raises many questions.
 What else has the person responsible for Janteyl's disappearance been able to get away with?
 Was only one person involved in her disappearance?
 If investigators believe the older man and Janteyl could be in Delaware or Pennsylvania, would the FBI get involved since this crosses state lines?